millemnm/CPSC406-WikiGame/README.md

 The original project uses a breadth-first search (BFS) algorithm to retrieve links from the current Wikipedia page, storing them in a queue and subsequently navigating through these links to locate the target page.
 Although this algorithm is designed for finding the shortest path, it can still be improved.

-Our improved implementation uses  **A\* OpenAI's embedding models** to find similar articles more efficiently by summarizing Wikipedia titles and article contents through AI.
-We also employed the **A\*Wikipedia API** instead of web scraping to speed up the retrieval of Wikipedia data.
+Our improved implementation uses  **OpenAI's embedding models** to find similar articles more efficiently by summarizing Wikipedia titles and article contents through AI.
+We also employed the **Wikipedia API** instead of web scraping to speed up the retrieval of Wikipedia data.

 ## Presentation Link